 Choosing your elopement location in Germany is an exciting task that we love helping couples with.
 When choosing a location, you’ll want to consider:

 - What time of year are you eloping in?

 - Are there any restrictions on the location?

 - What time of day has the best light?

 Your Germany wedding photographer (hey, it’s me, Christine!) will have advice for all of this.
 Location scouting is one of my biggest strengths (beyond taking stellar photos and making sure you have an amazing experience).
 This is something I help our booked couples extensively with.

 I have a helpful resource you can find here about how to choose the best mountain elopement location.

 Now that you know where you’re eloping in Germany, it’s time to book your travel and accommodations.

 How to Get to Germany

 Germany is a major travel destination, making it easy to get to from any large airport.
 Germany has 16 international airports you can fly into.
-If you’re planning an elopement in the Bavarian Alps (what I specialize in!), you’ll want to fly into the Munich Airport.
+If you’re planning an elopement in the Bavarian Alps (what we specialize in!), you’ll want to fly into the Munich Airport.
 Munich is a 60-90 minute drive or train ride from most elopement locations in the German Alps.